 Step 3.
 Installing phpMyAdmin on Debian 10.

-Now install phpMyAdmin by typing following command in the terminal:
+Now install phpMyAdmin by typing the following command in the terminal:

 Step 4.
 Configure phpMyAdmin.

-After executing above entries please type following in terminal to restart Apache service:
+After executing the above entries please type the following in the terminal to restart the Apache service:

-Congratulation’s!
+Congratulations!
 You have successfully installed phpMyAdmin.
 Thanks for using this tutorial for installing phpMyAdmin on Ubuntu Debian 10 Buster system.
-For additional help or useful information, we recommend you to check the official phpMyAdmin website.
+For additional help or useful information, we recommend you check the official phpMyAdmin website.